 Once we sign up for an account, we can jump right in to our first meeting.
 Once we log in to our zoom account, we can do one of three things:

 Let’s move forward and HOST a meeting.
 Once we hover over “Host a Meeting”, we need to make a choice:

 - With Video on

 - With Video Off

 We are on our way and will be prompted to download and install the Zoom Launcher file.
 Then we will be prompted to test our speaker and microphone.

-Here’s a few key tips to keep in mind as we navigate through our first zoom meeting.
+Here’s some tips to keep in mind as we navigate through our first zoom meeting.

 - Invite.
-If we schedule a meeting, we can send out invites to the participants ahead of time.
-But if we are already hosting a meeting and need to remind someone or invite them at the last minute … no problem … we can invite them during the meeting.
+If we schedule a meeting, we can send out invites to participants ahead of time.
+But if we start a meeting and need to remind someone / invite them at the last minute, we can invite them during the meeting.
 At the bottom of the meeting screen, click the “Invite” icon.